git-up/GitUp/README.md

 - Commit messages MUST have:
  - A capitalized clear and concise title e.g. "Changed app bundle ID to com.example.gitup" not "updated bundle id"
  - A detailed summary explaining the change unless it is trivial (no need to wrap at 80 characters but keep lines to a reasonnable length)
-- The pull request MUST contain as few commits as need MUST NOT contain fixup or revert commits (flatten
+- The pull request MUST contain as few commits as needed
+- The pull request MUST NOT contain fixup or revert commits (flatten them beforehand using GitUp!)
 - The pull request MUST be rebased on latest `master` when sent

 **Be aware that GitUp is under [GPL v3 license](http://www.gnu.org/licenses/gpl-3.0.txt), so any contribution you make will be GPL'ed.**